 2-1/2 cups cake flour

 1/2 tsp salt

 4 egg whites

 PREHEAT oven to 350 degrees.
-Grease and flour three 9 inch pans.
+Grease and flour two 9 inch pans.
 Place greased parchment paper on the bottom of each cake pan.

 Sift together flour, baking soda and salt; set aside.
 In a bowl, microwave the chocolate and water until melted.
 Set aside to cool.

 In a mixing bowl, cream together the butter and sugar until light and fluffy.
 Add the egg yolks and combine well.
 Add the melted chocolate and vanilla.
 Starting with the buttermilk, beat in alternately with the flour mixture, mixing until just incorporated.
 DO NOT OVER-MIX.